Pioneer-Studios/Macro/README.md

-# Macro: Open-Source Macroeconomics Based Trading Strategies
+# Macro: Semi-Open-Source Macroeconomics Based Trading Strategies

 Welcome to the Pioneer Macro repository!
 This project is dedicated to providing a set of open-source macroeconomics-based trading strategies for the financial markets.
 Whether you're a seasoned trader, a financial analyst, or someone interested in exploring the intersection of macroeconomics and trading, this repository aims to be a valuable resource for you.